Mine safety: Abandoned mines

 There are upwards of 560,000 abandoned mines on public and privately owned lands in the United States alone.
 Abandoned mines may be dangerous to anyone who attempts to explore them without proper knowledge and safety training.

 Regulations

 In the United States, the Mine Safety and Health Administration (MSHA) develops and enforces regulations to ensure mining safety.
 Additionally, the National Institute for Occupational Safety and Health (NIOSH) researches occupational health issues related to mining, which is a priority industry sector in the National Occupational Research Agenda (NORA).
+Several organizations impose self-assessments in efforts to ensure the safety of individual workers in compliance with these regulations; the Neil George Safety System was among the first of these programs established in the mining industry.